 A common problem is to estimate the significance of correlation coefficients.
-A famous example is the high correlation (r = 0.52) between the number of GOP senators and ... sunspots!
+A famous example is the high correlation (r=0.52) between the number of GOP senators and ... sunspots!
 (Fig. 6.10).
 Is the correlation significant?
-Does it imply some causation?
-If so, in which direction?
-I'll let you think about that.
+If so, does it imply some causation?
+In which direction?
+The last two questions are irrelevant: correlation and causation are distinct notions.
+However, the first question is a useful statistical exercise.

-Standard theory says that for 2 normal IID series, the test statistic $t = \sqrt{n-2} \frac{r}{\sqrt{1-r^2}} \sim t_v$ with v = n-2 degrees of freedom.
-So it is common to test against the null hypothesis |r| = 0 using a Student's distribution as the null distribution.
+Standard theory says that for 2 normal IID series, the test statistic $t=\sqrt{n-2}\frac{r}{\sqrt{1-r^2}}\sim t{\nu}$ with $\nu=n-2$ degrees of freedom.
+So it is common to test against the null hypothesis |r|=0 using a Student's distribution as the null distribution.
 This is all fine and good except when the IID assumptions are not met, which happens all the time in in Earth sciences.
 In particular, many geophysical datasets exhibit high serial correlation, meaning that consecutive observations are not independent (e.g. the temperature on Tuesday depends on the temperature on Monday).
-This means that the effective degrees of freedom are usually much lower than v = n - 2, so even a relatively large value of r may not be significant.
-Therefore, assuming v = n - 2 would result in overly confident assessments of the significance of a correlation.
-Unfortunately, this test comes "out of the box" with most numerical packages, using np.random.choice(), or something similar, to generate the samples so many claims of significance made in the literature by unsuspecting users are questionable.
+This means that the effective degrees of freedom are usually much lower than $\nu=n-2$ , so even a relatively large value of r may not be significant.
+Therefore, assuming $\nu=n-2$ would result in overly confident assessments of the significance of a correlation.
+Unfortunately, this test comes "out of the box" with most numerical packages, so many claims of significance made in the literature by unsuspecting users are questionable.